Shell logo

 Company Operations

-• Organizational Structure: Matrix organization with geographic regions
+• Organizational Structure: Matrix organization with regional and functional divisions

 • Supply Chain: Integrated upstream to downstream value chain